 Answer # 640

-Survivors' benefitsRegion: Ontario Answer # 640
+Survivor benefitsRegion: Ontario Answer # 640

-The immediate family members of a worker may be eligible for survivors’ benefits if a worker dies because of a work-related injury or disease.
+Under the Ontario Workplace Safety and Insurance Act, the immediate family members and dependants of a worker may be eligible for Workplace Safety and Insurance (WSIB) survivor benefits if a worker dies because of a work-related injury or disease.
 The amount of the benefits is based on the age of the surviving spouse, when the worker died and the number of dependent children.

 - under the age of 19, or